Starlib/Rate-Library/README.md

 *Starlib: A Next-Generation Reaction-Rate Library for Nuclear Astrophysics", Astrophys.
 J. Suppl.
 207, 18 (2013)*.

-The library was originally constructed by [Christian Iliadis](https://users.physics.unc.edu/~iliadis/Site/Home.html) at the University of North Carolina at Chapel Hill.
-The library can be retrieved as a zip file from this [link](https://github.com/Starlib/Rate-Library/blob/master/data/starlib.dat.zip?raw=true)
+The library was originally constructed by [Christian Iliadis](https://users.physics.unc.edu/~iliadis/Site/Home.html) at the University of North Carolina at Chapel Hill, and are available for download  at [link](https://github.com/Starlib/Rate-Library/blob/master/data/starlib.dat.zip?raw=true)

 The project was originally funded by the National Science Foundation under Award Number AST-1008355.
 At present, it is funded